dominikbraun/cleanup/README.md

     feature/2	3fc2e37 [origin/feature/2: gone] Added CLI command
 ```

-You've probably been doing the same thing, deleting all gone branches manually one by one. cleanup does the exact same thing, but automated and far more flexible.
+You've probably been doing the same thing, deleting all gone branches manually one by one. cleanup does this for you automatically and far more flexible.

 ## <img src="https://sternentstehung.de/cleanup-dot.png"> Installation